Py0x11/Unofficial-Anonfiles-Uploader-with-GUI/README.md

 5. Once the upload is complete, the generated download URL will be displayed in the "Upload URL" text box.
 6. The uploaded file details, including the URL, will be saved to the "Uploads.txt" file.

+##For People Who Just Want to Try the Uploader

 ## Disclaimer
 This is an unofficial uploader and is not affiliated with Anonfiles.com in any way.
 Use at your own risk.